auth0/docs/articles/quickstart/webapp/golang/interactive.md

 ## Display user profile information {{{ data-action=code data-code="user.go" }}}

-Now that your users can log in, you will likely want to be able to retrieve and use the <a href="/users/concepts/overview-user-profile" target="_blank">profile information</a> associated with authenticated users.
+Now that your users can log in, you will likely want to be able to retrieve and use the <a href="/users/concepts/overview-user-profile" target="_blank" rel="noreferrer">profile information</a> associated with authenticated users.

-You can access that <a href="/users/concepts/overview-user-profile" target="_blank">profile information</a>, such as their nickname or profile picture, through the `profile` that was stored in the session previously.
+You can access that <a href="/users/concepts/overview-user-profile" target="_blank" rel="noreferrer">profile information</a>, such as their nickname or profile picture, through the `profile` that was stored in the session previously.

 Create a handler for the `/user` endpoint in `web/app/user/user.go` and return the corresponding HTML file.
 As the `profile` is being passed to `ctx.HTML()`, you can access the profile information such as `picture` and `nickname` inside that same HTML file.

-An example of such an HTML file could look like the example below, but you can retrieve any <a href="/users/concepts/overview-user-profile" target="_blank">profile information</a>, including custom claims.
+An example of such an HTML file could look like the example below, but you can retrieve any <a href="/users/concepts/overview-user-profile" target="_blank" rel="noreferrer">profile information</a>, including custom claims.

 ```html
 <!-- Save this within ./web/template/user.html -->